RohitSattu/DataScientist_Nanodegree/README.md

 - Unsupervised Learning
 - Reinforcement Learning

-##### Scikit Learn
-Scikit Learn is an open source library for solving Supervised and Unsupervised learning problems.

 ## Supervised Machine Learning
 In supervised machine learning, algorithms learn from labeled data and predict outcomes.
 Two categories of supervised learning are: